gaw1ik/Tuturial-Ableton-Blue-Hand-Device-Control-Using-Arturia-Keylab/README.md

 ### 2. Set up a folder for the custom Control Surface

 #### Navigate to the hidden Ableton folder
 First we need to navigate to the correct folder on your computer.
-This folder is actually hidden by default.
+This folder is actually hidden by default in Windows.
 In order to find it, search for it directly by typing %AppData% in the Windows file explorer as shown in the picture below.
 This will take you to the hidden AppData folder in which you should find a folder for Ableton.
-Inside of the Ableton folder navigate to "...\Preferences\User Remote Scripts".
+Inside of the Ableton folder navigate to "Live XX.X.XX\Preferences\User Remote Scripts" in which the XX.X.XX is your specific version number of Live that you are using.
+If you aren't sure you can click on the Help tab in Live and you should see the version number on the thing that pops up.
+In my case, I'm using Live 10.1.14.

+> Hmmm.
+I wonder if I'll have to go through this process again every time Live is updated to a new version.
+Seems likely.

 <p float="left">
   <img src="https://github.com/gaw1ik/Ableton-Blue-Hand-Device-Control-Using-Arturia-Keylab/blob/master/Tutorial%20Images/Picture1.png" width="49%"/>